Haven’t logged into Camp Doc yet? Log in here.

 Campers who have recovered from COVID-19 in the past three months must upload a doctor’s note attesting to their recent illness and recovery by midnight on the night before they arrive at camp.

 Fully vaccinated campers do not need to take a COVID-19 test but should upload proof of vaccination - either a Doctor’s note or Vaccination Card – by midnight on the night before they arrive at camp.

 Day of Arrival

-A camper who answers “yes” to one or more of the screening questions will, unfortunately, not be allowed to come to camp on that day.
-We will work with these families to see if the camper can move into another session later in the summer.
+Unfortunately, a camper who answers “yes” to one or more of the screening questions will not be allowed to come to camp on that day.
+We will work with these families to identify other options including other session options later in the summer.

 Our summer staff will follow the same pre-arrival practices listed above.